 This fellowship cannot be used in combination with any other fellowship award.
 Should the designated candidate choose to accept an alternative fellowship, the next candidate on our waiting list may be offered the position.
 In the event that external funding is obtained during the two-year funding period, Chicago Fellowship funding will cease at the time the new award is given.
 Any remaining funding must be returned to the program.

-Approximately two postdoctoral fellows will be supported annually, each for a two year term.
+Approximately two to three postdoctoral fellows will be supported annually, each for a two-year term.
 Up to an additional two fellows in research area(s) related to how the microbiome and commensal microbes impact inflammatory and immune-mediated diseases and contribute to resistance to infectious diseases may by funded by the Duchossois Family Institute.

-Fellowship awards will be announced approximately two months after the deadline.
+Fellowship awards will be announced approximately two months after the application deadline.